h2oai/sparkling-water/doc/src/site/sphinx/deployment/terraform_emr.rst

 **templates/build/terraform/aws** directory or on-line in S3 as part of each Sparkling Water release.

-Sparkling Water provide 3 templates/modules:
+Sparkling Water provides 3 templates/modules:

  - ``network`` module (**/templates/build/terraform/aws/modules/network**).
 This module is used to set up network infrastructure on your AWS.
 It sets up VPC, internet gateway, subnet, routing tables and default DHCP settings.